schoi1337/schoi1337.github.io/_posts/2025-05-28-Dockout: A Red-Team Framework for Automated Container Escape.md

 [Dockout](https://github.com/schoi1337/dockout) was developed to address this gap by providing:

 - A modular and extensible PoC framework
-- Safe simulation capabilities to support learning and CI integration
+- Safe simulation capabilities to support learning and experimentation — and future CI integration with structured output.
 - Structured logging and reporting for traceability and audit

 This post outlines the design and implementation of Dockout, including the trade-offs made to balance functionality, safety, and usability.